top of page

 person ticking checkboxes with marker pen on checklist or to-do-list with copy space.jpg

-A Checklist of Possible Causes and Treatment Approaches
+A Checklist of Constipation Causes & Treatment Options

 Turtling is my cardio